lingui/js-lingui/docs/tutorials/react-patterns.rst

 API, and you need to display a message representing the current status.

-A simple way to do this, is to make an object that maps the possible values of "status" to message descriptors (tagged with the :jsmacro:`t` macro), and render them as needed with lazy translation:
+A simple way to do this, is to make an object that maps the possible values of "status" to message descriptors (tagged with the :jsmacro:`defineMessage` macro), and render them as needed with lazy translation:

 .. code-block:: jsx

-   import { Trans } from "@lingui/macro";
+   import { defineMessage, Trans } from "@lingui/macro";

    const STATUS_OPEN = 1,
          STATUS_CLOSED = 2,